projectcontour/contour/SECURITY.md

 - Join the [Contour Distributors mailing list](https://github.com/projectcontour/contour/security/policy#requesting-to-join) for early private information and vulnerability disclosure.
 Early disclosure may include mitigating steps and additional information on security patch releases.
 See below for information on how Contour distributors or vendors can apply to join this list.

 ## Early Disclosure to Contour Distributors List
-This private list is intended to be used primarily to provide actionable information to multiple distributor projects at once.
+The private list cncf-contour-distributors-announce@lists.cncf.io is intended to be used primarily to provide actionable information to multiple distributor projects at once.
 This list is not intended to inform individuals about security issues.
-`We have not created this mailing list yet, but it is in the works.
-Monitor this Security Policy for an update in the near future`

 ### Membership Criteria
 To be eligible to join the Contour Distributors mailing list, you should: